Quantum-memory-assisted on-demand microwave-optical transduction: Results

-Fig. 2c shows the measured ASE as a function of the storage time.
+Fig.~\ref{fig:3}c shows the measured $\eta_\mathrm{I}$ as a function of the storage time (see Methods), which is defined as the time difference between turning the control field off and then on~\cite{RMQM1, RMQM2}.
+It shows the storage efficiency is up to 90\% at a storage time of 50 ns.
 The data were fitted with a Gaussian decay function, $\exp(-\tau^2/\tau^{2}_{\mathrm{coh}})$, yielding a coherence time of $\tau_{\mathrm{coh}} \simeq 0.9~\mu\mathrm{s}$.
-This coherence time is slightly shorter than the lifetime of Rydberg spin-wave~\cite{Li2016,Distante2017} (see the Methods section), likely due to atom-atom interactions and stray electric fields.
-To account for the exponential decay effect, we also fitted a curve of the form $A\exp(-\tau/\tau_{D})$ with $A = 0.93$ and $\tau_{D} = 2~\mu\mathrm{s}$.
-For the Gaussian (exponential) fit, the fitted ASE $\eta(\tau=0)$ was $82\%$ ($93\%$), and the storage time at the threshold efficiency of the no-cloning quantum regime ($\eta = 50\%$) was $0.58$ ($0.56$) $\mu\mathrm{s}$.
-Interestingly, if we turn off the input MW, the noise counts retrieved from surrounding thermal photons display a similar decay trend, as shown in the inset of Fig.\ref{fig:2}c, corresponding to a coherence time of 1.1 (0.9) $\mu$s.
+This coherence time is slightly shorter than the lifetime of Rydberg spin-wave~\cite{Li2016,Distante2017}, likely due to atom-atom interactions and stray electric fields.
+To account for the exponential decay effect, we also fitted a curve form $A\exp(-\tau/\tau_{D})$ with $A = 0.93$ and $\tau_{D} = 2~\mu\mathrm{s}$.
+For the Gaussian (exponential) fit, the fitted $\eta_\mathrm{I}(\tau=0)$ was $82\%$ ($93\%$), and the storage time at the threshold efficiency of the quantum no-cloning regime ($\eta_\mathrm{I} = 50\%$) was $0.58$ ($0.56$) $\mu\mathrm{s}$.
+If we turn off the input MW, the noise counts retrieved from surrounding thermal photons display a similar decay trend, as shown in the inset of Fig.~\ref{fig:3}c, corresponding to a coherence time of 1.1 (0.9) $\mu$s.